NicsLvl/McPredictor/readme.md

 ## Introduction

 This project aims to predict McDonald's pricing across the entirety of Singapore using only location data.
-McDonald's prices their products [differently](https://nicslvl-mcpredictor-app-6qi9oo.streamlit.app) across the island.
+McDonald's prices their products differently across the island.
 We hypothesize that there are economic reasons behind this strategy, which other F&B providers can potentially take reference from.

-[![Video Thumbnail](images/thumbnail.png)](https://youtu.be/MsIbVjlm6RE "Watch the Demo Video!")
+You can take a more hands on approach [here](https://nicslvl-mcpredictor-app-6qi9oo.streamlit.app) [![Video Thumbnail](images/thumbnail.png)](https://youtu.be/MsIbVjlm6RE "Watch the Demo Video!")

 ## Data